iamdonovan/iamdonovan.github.io/docs/teaching/python-programming/setup/environment.rst

 .. image:: img/python_environment.png
     :width: 720
     :align: center
-    :alt: anaconda navigator with the intro-to-r environment
+    :alt: anaconda navigator with the intro-to-python environment

-|br| Note how many packages were actually installed – XXX, from the XXX shown in the original **.yml** file.
+|br| Note how many packages were actually installed – 207, from the 6 shown in the original **.yml** file.
 This is
-because each of those 5 packages have additional dependencies which have to be installed as well.
+because each of those 6 packages have additional dependencies which have to be installed as well.
 Fortunately, all of this is done automatically by **conda** – we don’t have to worry about tracking down and installing each individual dependency on our own.